conways-glider/identicon-rs/README.md

 - **add more examples**
 - prevent second image generation loop due to borders
 - build a rust cli using this
-- build a rust server (using actix?) to publish images
 - build an npm/wasm package using this